datafolklabs/cement/doc/source/dev/extensions.rst

 registration of interfaces, handlers, and/or hooks.

-The following is an example extension that provides an :ref:`Output Handler <cement2.core.output>`.
+The following is an example extension that provides an :ref:`Output Handler <cement.core.output>`.
 We will assume this extension is part of our 'myapp' application, so the extension module would be 'myapp.ext.ext_myapp_output' (or whatever you want to call it).

 .. code-block:: python

-    from cement2.core import backend, handler, output
+    from cement.core import backend, handler, output

     Log = backend.minimal_logger(__name__)